sgmurphy/wordpress-plugins/wp-google-places-review-slider/README.txt

 10. Create as many templates as you like.

 == Changelog ==
+= 15.2 =
+* bug fix with CSS not applying to one review on mobile setting.

 = 15.1 =
 * added ability to hide or initial Last Name of reviewer.
 * added feature to hide certain reviews